With heavy hearts we regret to announce the passing of Ernest (Ernie) McLeod, at the age of 68.

 Along with his parents, Ernie was predeceased by his parents-in-law Marilyn 'Bucky' and Gerard 'Boom Boom' Ryan, his sisters Sheila Petrie, Rose Funderburke, Geneva Brown, brother-in-law Jim Brown, brother Charles 'Chubby', and two brothers in infancy.

 There will be no visitation.
 Cremation has taken place under the direction of Forest Haven Memorial Gardens, Sydney.
 There will be a celebration of life on Tuesday, January 28, 2020 at 10:00 am at St. Leonard's Parish in New Waterford, with Father Ray Huntley officiating.
 Following mass, please join the family for a reception at the KOC hall on Plummer Avenue, New Waterford.
 In lieu of flowers, donations may be made to the Cape Breton Cancer Centre or the An Cala Palliative Care.
 Online condolences may be made at www.foresthaven.ca

 “Every man’s life ends the same way.
 It is only the details of how he lived and how he died that distinguish one man from another.” - Ernest Hemingway

-To send flowers to Ernest (Ernie) Joseph McLeod's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ernest (Ernie) Joseph McLeod, please visit our floral store.